eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 ##### 6.6.2.7.1 Introduction

-During attestation issuance, an Attestation Provider can optionally create an embedded disclosure policy for the attestation, and provide it Wallet Units during attestation issuance.
-Such an embedded disclosure policy contains rules determining which (types of) Relying Party are allowed by the Attestation Provider to receive the attestation.
+During attestation issuance, an Attestation Provider can optionally create an embedded disclosure policy for the attestation, and provide it to Wallet Units during attestation issuance.
+Such an embedded disclosure policy contains rules determining which (types of) Relying Parties are allowed by the Attestation Provider to receive the attestation.

 Note that the [European Digital Identity Regulation] does not contain a requirement for PIDs to be able to contain an embedded disclosure policy, but only for QEAAs